mdhdoan/text_summarization/README.md

 ## 4.2.
 Calculating TFIDF of Noun Phrase:
 After categorizing the noun phrases, one can trace over the articles to see how many times a phrase is repeated.
 This will aid in the calculation of term frequency.
 The most important step is to calculate the TFIDF.
 This will give each word a separate weight, and consequently, each sentence will also have their own.
-During the calculation, it is easier to refer to each noun phrases as a key, and the values associated (when needed), so that each time accessing a key, all of its values can be extracted easily:
+During the calculation, it is easier to refer to each noun phrases as a key, and the values associated (when needed), so that each time accessing a key, all of its values can be extracted easily.

 ## 4.3.
 Create summaries:
 The sentences can then be ranked, and the summary can have a limit to how many sentences/how important each sentence needs to create a comprehensible summary.